sal55/langs/MyLangs/readme.md

     D0 to D15         64-bit registers
     A0 to A15         32-bit registers
     W0 to W15         16-bit registers
-    B0 to B19         8-bit registers (the extra four are for AH BC CH DH)
+    B0 to B19         8-bit registers (the extra four are for AH BH CH DH)
 ```
 The ordering is also different, since the official ones are all over the place.
 Here, the ordering is optimised for the Win64 ABI:
 ```